City Council Member Keith Powers represents Council District 4, covering the East Side of Manhattan and Midtown.

 In the district, he has worked hard on important issues focused on the future of our community on the East Side.
 In 2019, Keith helped pass the historic affordable housing deal at Waterside Plaza that lowered rents by 30% for long-term tenants.
-He has also championed public transportation, including championing the historic 14th Street Busway, Sixth Avenue bus lane, and pedestrianizing Rockefeller Center, as examples.
-And locally, he has delivered storm protections on the East River, bringing a new dog run and composting site to Stuyvesant Town, and funding a new street cleaning program in Murray Hill and Carnegie Hill.
+He has also championed public transportation, including championing the historic 14th Street Busway, Sixth Avenue bus lane and pedestrianizing Rockefeller Center, as examples.
+And locally, he has delivered long-term storm protections on the East River, advocated for both a new dog run and composting site to Stuyvesant Town, and funded a new street cleaning program in Murray Hill and Carnegie Hill.

 As the son of a small business owner, Keith has fought to support small businesses.
 During COVID-19, he championed the outdoor dining program, introduced legislation for tax relief, proposed an affordable lease program, and pushed for reform to city regulations that hurt small businesses.
 He has also been an outspoken supporter of the city's arts and culture.